 - Review your system regularly in order to keep up with it.

 There are many different established task management methods around these days.
 I’ve tried a few different ones over the years.
 I’ve eventually ended up combining elements from here and there to create a pretty streamlined system that works great for me.
 It really comes down to thinking about what works best for your personality and your situation.

-I am sharing the inner workings my personal task management system (and much more on the topic) in detail in this week’s lesson of Smart Productivity for Musicians.
-There’s a free 10 day trial so you can read all of it without any obligations – no strings attached.
-Go have a look.
+I am sharing the inner workings my personal task management system (and much more on the topic) in detail in the related lesson of Smart Productivity for Musicians (update 6th Jan 2018: course not available anymore).

 Your mind is for having ideas, not holding them.